RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Certificate token initialization/programming/management

 - System management functions (e.g., security audit, configuration management, archive.)

+A Key Recovery System (KRS) is required for CAs operating under this policy that issue PIV key management certificates.
+The KRS provides the computer system hardware, software, staff and procedures to store private keys securely and recover them when appropriate.

 Any CA that asserts these policies in certificates must obtain prior approval from the Federal PKI Policy Authority; approval is dependent upon a Certification Practices Statement (CPS) that clearly describes how each requirement in this CP is fulfilled, or, for Federal agencies that operate their own PKI, a comparable CP.
 For any section of this policy containing no stipulation, the CPS must indicate whether it is applicable, and if so, describe the associated practices.